 The Keep Families Together Act (S.3036) was developed in consultation with child welfare experts such as the AAP to ensure the federal government is acting in the best interest of children.
 Introduced by Senator Dianne Feinstein (D-CA), this legislation protects the welfare of children by ensuring children be separated from their parents only in the event they are being trafficked or abused by their parents.

-Photo at top: Immigrant children fleeing violence in Honduras, 16-year-old Maria (name changed) and her younger siblings crossed the border into Mexico, where they received assistance from La Casa del Migrante, a Catholic shelter that supports migrants in Tultitlán in the State of Mexico.
-The children hope to be reunited with family in the United States. © UNICEF/UNI176266/Ojeda
+Photo at top: Fleeing violence in Honduras, 16-year-old Maria (name changed) and her younger siblings crossed the border into Mexico, where they received assistance from La Casa del Migrante, a Catholic shelter that supports migrants in Tultitlán in the State of Mexico.
+The children hope to be reunited with family members already living in the United States. © UNICEF/UNI176266/Ojeda